apache/nuttx/configs/olimex-stm32-p407/README.txt

       $ sudo stty -F /dev/ttyS0 raw
       $ sudo stty -F /dev/ttyS0

+    2. Host-to-Target File Transfer

       [on target]
       nsh> rz

       [on host]
       $ sudo sz <filename> [-l nnnn] </dev/ttyS0 >/dev/ttyS0

-    Where <filename> is the file that you want to send.
+    Where <filename> is the file that you want to transfer.
 If -l nnnn is not specified, then there will likely be packet buffer overflow errors. nnnn should be set to a value less than or equal to CONFIG_SYSTEM_ZMODEM_PKTBUFSIZE

-    If you are using the NuttX implementation of rz and sz on the Linux host, then the last command simplies to just:
+    If you are using the NuttX implementation of rz and sz on the Linux host, then the last command simplifies to just:

       [on host]
       $ cp README.txt /tmp/.